YogiOnBioinformatics/Algorithm-Implementation/README.md

 # Algorithm Implementation (CS1501, University of Pittsburgh)

 This repository contains projects done by me during the University of Pittsburgh undergraduate course Algorithm Implementation (CS1501).
 The projects that were done cover a variety of topics.
 Check out each of the folders.
-This folder also contains Essays that were written about computer science topics.
+This repository also contains Essays that were written about computer science topics.

 **Contact Information**